xMurphy533/OmniSportv2/README.md

     "email": "szef@omnisport.pl",
     "password": "password123"
 }
 ```
+6. Copy the jwt token to the variables tab and save it.
-6. To stop the containers, run:
+7. To stop the containers, run:
 ```bash
 docker compose down
 ```